csc-training/elements-of-hpc/intro/questions.md

 #### Interconnect

-##### 7.1) Select all (the) right options that are related to interconnect
+##### 7.1) Select all the right options that are related to interconnect
-  = To gain better performance, different nodes must be located relatively near to each other.
+  - = To gain better performance, different nodes must be located relatively near to each other.
-  = All things taken in consideration, (in) the best case scenario performance is up to 80 % of the theoretical peak performance of a supercomputer.
-Jussi: enemmänkin saa täysin keinotekoisella tehtävällä (kaikki data rekistereissä jne.) in practice?
+  - = All things taken in to consideration, in the most optimized synthetic scenario performance is up to 80 % of the theoretical peak performance in a supercomputer.

-  ~ Mahti's interconnect network topology is awesomely called Dragon's flight based on (the) TV serie Game of Thrones.
+  - ~ Mahti's interconnect network topology is awesomely called Dragon's flight based on the TV serie Game of Thrones.
-  ~ "Mahti's all"(All of Mahti's) nodes are connected "with"(to) each other through a fully connected network, and it was a summer job of three interns.
+  - ~ All of Mahti's nodes are connected to each other through a fully connected network, and it was a summer job of three interns.
-  ~ Interconnect is the second fastest part of the chain feeding data to CPU's, right after L1 cache.
+  - ~ Interconnect is the second fastest part of the chain feeding data to CPU's, right after L1 cache.

 Exam (5–10 questions), 80% correct to pass, multiple attempts allowed HPC programming

+## HPC programming

 #### How are supercomputers programmed?